How to Prepare for Baby’s Photoshoot

 - Hair accessories – If you’re shooting outdoors, be ready to put your hair up and make it look nice in case of a windy day.
 Bring bobby pins, hair clips, headbands or any other favorite accessories.

 - Glasses – If folks wouldn’t recognize you without glasses, you want to wear glasses in your shoot – however, the glare on glasses can detract from your eyes in photos.
 You can have your lenses removed from your frames for your shoot (don’t worry, it’s what Hollywood does to avoid glare in movies).
-Ask your eye doctor to loan you a pair of similar frames, or you can also visit an inexpensive company online like Zenni Optical and buy a suitable pair of duplicate frames on the cheap.
+Ask your eye doctor to loan you a pair of similar frames, or you can also visit an inexpensive company online like Zenni Optical and buy a suitable pair of duplicate frames for cheap.

 - Red eyes – Visine is your friend.
 Not getting drunk the night before your shoot helps, too.[Don’t think I kid, I’ve shot plenty of hung-over clients.]